palashmon/learn-vue2/README.md

 ### Day 2: 25 Oct 2017

 - [x] Learned about handling data and methods in VueJS 2.
+- [x] Learned about data binding and interpolation.

 ### Day 3: 26 Oct 2017